The Ultimate Guide to Upgrading Your Dana 44 Differential Cover

 • Nissan: Titan, Armada, Frontier, Pathfinder

-Exploded view diagram of a generic Dana 44 rear differential axle.
+Exploded view Dana 44 rear differential

-Exploded view diagram of a generic Dana 44 front differential axle.
+Exploded view Dana 44 front differential

-Beyond the Dana 44: A Solution for Every Axle
+Beyond Dana 44: Covers for Every Axle

-How to Choose the Right Cover for Your Driving Style
+Choosing the Right Cover for Your Driving Style

 FAQ

-Q2: What material is the SPELAB cover made of?
+Q2: What material is the SPELAB cover?

-Q3: Will this fit my vehicle?
+Q3: Will it fit my vehicle?

 Q4: How does the magnetic drain plug help?

-Q5: Does using an Aftermarket differential cover affect the vehicle warranty?
+Q5: Does using aftermarket cover affect warranty?

 1 comment